South Indian Paniyaram Recipe - 3 types - Classic, Carrot & Spinach

 If you like this recipe, here are a few more Paniyaram Recipes

-- 3 tablespoons Coriander (Dhania) Leaves , finely chopped
+- 1/4 cup Coriander (Dhania) Leaves , finely chopped

 - Sunflower Oil , for shallow frying

-To begin making Masala Paniyaram With Idli/Dosa Batter Recipe, we have to prepare the tempering for the batter.
+To begin making Paniyaram With Idli/Dosa Batter Recipe, prep all the ingredients and keep them ready.

 Have the dosa batter ready - it's the classic dosa batter from idli rice and urad dal, soaked ground and fermented.

 My next step is to prep all 3 variants and add to the batter and make paniyarams in a paniyaram pan.

 First to cook the carrots, heat oil in over medium heat in a pan; add the carrots and saute until the carrots turn soft.
 Turn off the heat and allow the carrots to cool.
 Don't add any salt as yet, as the dosa batter has a little salt.